aleshaleksey/fansys23/08-spell-list.md

 |Conditions|Special| 2 (23)
 |Save|STR, DEX|-1

-**Description**: Violently summons 65,000 cubic feet of water (enough to fill 520 5ft cubes) which spreads in a catastrophic deluge that spreads to the full radius of effect of the spell.
-Thereafter the water remains and spreads as naturally occurring water would without causing further damage, but may sweep away small objects to an extent.
+**Description**: Violently summons 65,000 cubic feet of water (enough to fill five hundred and twenty 5ft cubes) which spreads in a catastrophic deluge that spreads to the full radius of effect of the spell.
+Thereafter the water remains and spreads as naturally occurring water would without causing further damage, but may sweep away objects and flimsy structures.

 Any entity within the area of effect that does not succeed a STR save suffers 3d12 natural pressure damage, and is moved to the edge of the spell's range of effect (this is a "grapple" effect) and falls prone.
-In addition any entity within 25ft of the origin of the spell must succeed a DEX save or immediately begin ["suffocating"](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die) (NB: since the spell is instantaneous they do not take any damage, however refractory period is immediately triggered).
+In addition any entity within 25ft of the origin of the spell must succeed a DEX save or immediately begin ["suffocating"](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die) (NB: since the spell is instantaneous they do not take any damage unless they remain submerged, however refractory period is immediately triggered).

-**Limitation**: If the spell is cast through "nature" magic, it can only be cast if there are at least 5 5ft cubes of water or if it is raining or snowing in the proposed area of effect.
+**Limitation**: If the spell is cast through "nature" magic, it can only be cast if there are at least five 5ft cubes of water or if it is raining or snowing in the proposed area of effect.

 **Note**: 65,000 cubic feet is enough to fill a 10ft deep, 100ft x 65ft swimming pool.

 **Upcast**: The Spell's radius increases by 10ft and the volume of water produced increases by 200 5ft cubes (13,000 cubic feet) for every extra MP die above 5.
 Alternatively the damage increases by 1d12.

 **Global**: The spell's radius increases to a radius of 1000ft.
 The volume of water produced is enough to submerge an area of 5sq miles to a depth of 50ft.
 The water takes 1 minute to spread over the area.
-Every round an entity must succeed a swim roll (vs caster's Threshold) to reach the surface or suffer 3d6 damage.
+Every round an entity must succeed a swim roll (vs caster's Threshold) to reach the surface or suffer 3d6 pressure damage.
 Structures automatically take 3 dice of damage every round, and are usually swept away.

 ___
 ### Greater Fade